Cyclic operads, Koszul complexes, and hairy graph complexes: Using symplectic and orthogonal vector spaces

 \subsection{Precomposing with generalized Schur functors}

 It is of interest to precompose the functor with the generalized Schur functor $\ot^\bullet \otimes_{\kk \ub} -$ of Section \ref{subsect:gen_Schur}.
 Here, due to the occurrence of $\ot^\bullet$ twice in the resulting expression, we denote one of the wild-cards $\bullet$ by $\ast$.
 Since $\falg (\vo)$ is a full subcategory of $\f (\vo)$, we can work in $\f (\vo)$.
-One proceeds similarly in the symplectic case.
+The symplectic case is treated similarly.

 \begin{prop} \ \begin{enumerate} \item For $M$ a $\kk \ub$-module, there is a natural isomorphism of $\kk \db$-modules:

 where the $\kk \db$-module structure on the left hand side arises from the naturality with respect to $\ast$; on the right hand side, this is given by the $\kk \ub$-module structure of $\kk \ub^\sharp \otimes_{\kk \ub} M$. \item For $N$ a $(\kk \ub)_{(-;+)}$-module, there is a natural isomorphism of $(\kk \db)_{(-;+)}$-modules: